vinisalazar/BioProv/paper/paper.md

 BioProv is a Python library for **generating provenance documents of bioinformatics workflows.**
 The challenge of provenance capture in the field of bioinformatics has been characterized and is standing for more than a decade [@Stevens2007].
-Presently, there are many freely available tools for both managing scientific workflows [@afgan2018galaxy; @hull2006taverna; @Vivian2017; @Koster2012; @DiTommaso2017] and capturing and storing provenance data during workflow runtime [@Silva2018; @Khan2019].
+Presently, there are many freely available tools for managing provenance through workflow systems [@afgan2018galaxy; @hull2006taverna; @Vivian2017; @Koster2012; @DiTommaso2017] and provenance systems for capturing and storing provenance data from workflow scripts [@Silva2018; @Khan2019].
 Several studies have been able to implement solutions that model BWFs and adequately capture and store provenance data [@Ocana2014; @Ocana2015; @DePaula2013].
 However, to the best of our knowledge, there is not yet any software library that *specializes* in capturing the provenance of BWFs.
-In the case of workflow management systems, they provide execution reports such as execution trace or graph, but these documents are not usually W3C-PROV compatible and/or are not serializable, or the collection of domain-specific information must be collected by the user with an *ad hoc* approach.
+In the case of workflow management systems, they provide execution reports such as execution trace or graph, but these documents are not W3C-PROV compliant and/or are not serializable, or the collection of domain-specific information must be manually designed by the user with an *ad hoc* approach.
 Domain-specific data are particularly relevant in BWFs, as they can be used to help researchers make decisions and steer workflow parameters during runtime [@Costa2013].
 They refer to metadata that are characteristic of biological data formats, e.g. the distribution of the length of sequences in a nucleotide sequence file, or the number of nodes in a phylogenetic tree file.